 To round out our interviews for the week, we met with Brent Peaden, a Senior Advisor on our Customer Success team.
-Brent is an experienced professional, having worked with and trained individuals as well as teams across the US spanning many industries.
-While Brent brings countless skills to help his customers implement and adopt technology, probably his greatest talent is found in building relationships.
+Brent is an experienced professional who has worked with and trained both teams and individuals spanning many industries across the US.
+While Brent brings countless skills to help his customers implement and adopt technology, his greatest talent is building relationships.
 As you read his responses, we expect you’ll find more than one nugget of wisdom that you can immediately apply in your work.

 You’re a Senior Advisor in Customer Success and have worked with many different types of customers over the years.
 What do you love about your job and why is it important?